Recent Advances in Multi-Agent Human Trajectory Prediction: A Comprehensive Review: Introduction

-In this study, we have decided to focus only on data-driven approaches, due to their better performance compared to physics-based approaches and to the lack of new work on physics-based approaches.
-Since the publication of Rudenko's survey, HTP has experienced rapid advances, particularly in data-driven models that utilize deep learning techniques.
+In their influential survey, ~\citet{Rudenko2020} organized the HTP literature into two broad paradigms: data-driven models that learn statistical regularities from data, and expert-driven models grounded in physics and hand-crafted rules.
+Since then, comparative studies on standard benchmarks (e.g., ETH/UCY, SDD) have consistently shown that deep, data-driven approaches achieve significantly lower displacement errors than classical physics-based baselines.
+For instance, the seminal work on Social-LSTM \citep{Alahi_2016} demonstrated a substantial reduction in Average Displacement Error (ADE) compared to the Social Force Model \citep{Helbing_1995}, highlighting the advantages of learned interaction modeling over hand-crafted rules.
+This performance gap, together with the lack of new work on physics-based approaches, explains why, in this study, we have decided to focus only on data-driven approaches~\citep{Review_pedestrian}.
+Since the publication of Rudenko's survey, HTP data-driven models have experienced rapid advances, particularly in their use of deep learning techniques.
 Among these advancements, multi-agent models have become a key area of focus, as they address the intricate interactions and dependencies between individuals in dynamic environments.
-Figure~\ref{fig:chart} illustrates the steady increase in the number of papers on Human Trajectory Prediction (HTP) over the years.
-The chart highlights specific works that utilize data-driven models, either for mono-agent or multi-agent models, with a noticeable rise in the focus on multi-agent HTP algorithms, even though mono-agent studies still exist.
+Figure~\ref{fig:chart} illustrates the steady increase in the number of papers on HTP over the years.
 These models aim to capture the collective motion patterns of groups while maintaining a high level of accuracy for individual predictions, making them essential for many applications, as shown in Table~\ref{tab:app}.